Holland Community Opera Fellowship

 Justin Spooner, Colliers Nebraska

-Gina Tranisi, Artist
+Gina Tranisi, Writer

 Paula Wallace, Artist